flatironinstitute/sciware/26_DataFormats/main.md

 - In the filename or directory structure
   - Easy and straightforward
   - until you need to share or re-sort your data
-  - also leads to long filenames and incomplete storage
+  - leads to long filenames, incomplete capture

 ### Where not to store metadata

-- Implicitly
+- In your head
-  - You know what's in `untitled_16_final_final.csv`
+  - You know what's in `untitled_16_final_final.dat`
-  - ...don't you?
+  - Obviously those numbers are...
 - In the paper
   - No
 - General tension: what is implicit vs explicit